JOIN THE CREW / GOODTIMES / PENPALS / (what the heck next?)

 issued requests for actual victims of organ thieves to come forward

 and tell their stories.
-None have."
+To date, none have."

 That's "none" as in